Durrple/first-day-repo/README.md

 # Uhh idk
-# I like boxing, playing guitar, and traveling
+# I like boxing, playing guitar, and traveling (going to Thailand in June)